chrisbodhi/newschematic/content/blog/writing-an-elisp-function.md

 showpagemetadata = true
 +++

-In the much-vaunted style of literate programming, here&rsquo;s an emacs-lisp function I wrote this afternoon.
+In the much-vaunted style of literate programming, here&rsquo;s an emacs-lisp function I wrote recently.

 The motivation was to convert a shell alias I added this morning, which counts the number of Zettelkasten notes I&rsquo;ve written that day. (&ldquo;Jesus, him, too?&rdquo; Yes, dear reader, I&rsquo;m afraid that this is one trend I haven&rsquo;t managed to dodge forever, but my adoption has been cautious and deliberate.)

     alias today_count="fd $(date -u +"%Y-%m-%d") ~/org/zd | wc -l"

-Using the lovely [fd](https://github.com/sharkdp/fd) utility, I find all files in my Zetteldeft directory, which start with today&rsquo;s date.
+Using the lovely [fd](https://github.com/sharkdp/fd) utility, I find all files in my [Zetteldeft](https://www.eliasstorms.net/zetteldeft/) directory, which start with today&rsquo;s date.
 Then, I pipe that output to `wc -l` to get the count.
-Easy peasy, chicken breezy; took me about two minutes to write. *ETA: Turns out this doesn&rsquo;t work as an alias; the date isn&rsquo;t recalculated every time the alias is called.*
+Easy peasy, chicken breezy; took me about two minutes to write. *Turns out this doesn&rsquo;t work as an alias; the date isn&rsquo;t recalculated every time the alias is called.*

 But, in the spirit of staying focused inside of one tool (where I&rsquo;m already writing my notes), I wanted to convert the alias to an emacs-lisp function I could call from anywhere in Emacs.
-And in the spirit of learning in public, here&rsquo;s an annotated walk-through.
+And in the spirit of learning in public, here&rsquo;s an annotated walk-through, sharing the lessons I learned the hard way.

 We start with importing a sequence library to use later for filtering entries.